-Jaclyn Friedman is a writer, educator, and activist, and creator of the books Yes Means Yes: Visions of Female Sexual Power and a World Without Rape and What You Really Really Want: The Smart Girl’s Shame-Free Guide to Sex & Safety.
+Jaclyn Friedman is the founder of Women, Action & the Media.
+Friedman is a writer, educator, and activist, and creator of the books Yes Means Yes: Visions of Female Sexual Power and a World Without Rape and What You Really Really Want: The Smart Girl’s Shame-Free Guide to Sex & Safety.